-(c) Reflects the elimination of certain historical interest expense of Stations reflecting the repayment, in full, of certain senior and subordinated debt as part of Stations' Plan of Reorganization.

-(d) Reflects adjustments to include (1) interest charges of \$9.7 million on the estimated \$175.5 million of newly issued senior debt with an assumed effective interest rate of 5.55%, (2) interest charges of \$9.2 million on the estimated \$100 million of newly issued senior subordinated indebtedness with an assumed effective interest rate of 9.25%, (3) amortization of \$0.9 million of the estimated \$7.8 million of deferred financing charges incurred with the revised or newly issued senior credit facility with an estimated average life to maturity of 8.25 years and the offering of the senior subordinated notes with an estimated average life to maturity of 9.2 years and (4) the elimination of \$0.9 million of the historical amortization expense for deferred financing charges associated with our prior senior credit facility.

-(e) Reflects the provision for (benefit from) income taxes using an effective income tax rate of 38%.

-- (f) Preferred dividends have been adjusted to reflect our issuance of \$40.0 million liquidation value Series C preferred stock with an annual dividend rate of 8% and the application of the \$30.6 million net cash proceeds toward our merger consideration, thereby reducing our senior debt borrowing requirements and related interest expense and the exchange of an aggregate of \$8.6 million liquidation value of our existing series A and series B preferred stock into the Series C preferred stock. - (g) Reflects elimination of historical preferred dividends of Stations as such preferred stock is extinguished in the merger. - (h) Reflects our issuance of an additional 15,527,950 shares of our class B common stock at an assumed price of \$14.49 per share, the closing price at March 31, 2002.
+- (c) Reflects the elimination of certain historical interest expense of Stations reflecting the repayment, in full, of certain senior and subordinated debt as part of Stations' Plan of Reorganization. - (d) Reflects adjustments to include (1) interest charges of \$9.8 million on the estimated \$176.8 million of newly issued senior debt with an assumed effective interest rate of 5.55%, (2) interest charges of \$9.2 million on the estimated \$100 million of newly issued senior subordinated indebtedness with an assumed effective interest rate of 9.25%, (3) amortization of \$0.9 million of the estimated \$7.5 million aggregate of deferred financing charges incurred with the revised or newly issued senior credit facility with an estimated average life to maturity of 8.25 years and the offering of the senior subordinated notes with an estimated average life to maturity of 9.2 years and (4) the elimination of \$0.9 million of the historical amortization expense for deferred financing charges associated with our prior senior credit facility. - (e) Reflects the provision for (benefit from) income taxes using an effective income tax rate of 38%. - (f) Preferred dividends have been adjusted to reflect our issuance of \$40.0 million liquidation value Series C preferred stock with an annual dividend rate of 8%. - (g) Reflects elimination of historical preferred dividends of Stations as such preferred stock is extinguished in the merger. - (h) Reflects our assumed issuance of an additional 18,796,992 shares of our class B common stock at an assumed price of \$13.30 per share, the closing price as of June 30, 2002.
+We may elect to offer, in whole or in part, other equity or equity-linked securities including preferred stock in place of offering our class B common stock.
+We may, depending on the relative conditions of the financial markets, increase or decrease our relative issuance of debt and equity securities to complete our financing of the merger.